typedb/typedb-docs/02-clients/01-studio.md

 #### Create a new file

 To create a new file use the button with the plus (`+`) icon.
-It is located at the top of the Text-editor panel under the Toolbar.
-It's horizontal position adjusted for the number of tabs opened in the text-editor — the button with plus icon will always stay at the right end of the tabs of the Text-editor.
+It is located at the top of the Text editor panel under the Toolbar.
+It's horizontal position adjusted for the number of tabs opened in the Text editor — the button with plus icon will always stay at the right end of the tabs of the Text editor.

 Upon clicking on the plus button a new tab will be opened with the default filename.
 For new files by default filename consists of `Untitled` word, followed by a number, starting from `1` and a file extension of `.tql`.